xavdid/advent-of-code/solutions/2020/day_13/README.md

 ## Part 2

 For this part, I wanted to start with a way to validate an answer.
-For a given loop iteration (a timestamp where the first bus can depart), we should be able to quicky calculate whether this timestamp is correct.
+For a given loop iteration (a timestamp where the first bus can depart), we should be able to quickly calculate whether this timestamp is correct.

 First, we have to tweak our input parsing a little to store both the bus id and the number of steps offset from root: